Bennett Branch, Bowden Road, Southeastern Duval County, Florida

 • Allopeas gracile (Hutton, 1834) Graceful Awlsnail Exotic Species

-• Opeas pyrgula Schmacker & Boettger, 1891 Sharp Awlsnail Exotic Species
+• Opeas pyrgula Schmacker and Boettger, 1891 Sharp Awlsnail Exotic Species

 • Huttonella bicolor (Hutton, 1834) Two-tone Gullela Exotic Species